BenjaminBorn/academic-kickstart/content/publication/BEMMN_MicroMacroNews_2021/index.md

 publication: ""
 publication_short: ""

-abstract: "In this study, we investigate how firm expectations about their own developments respond to different types of news.
-We classify news as either micro or macro, with micro news being information about firm-specific developments and macro news being information about the aggregate economy.
-Our analysis of firm surveys from Germany and Italy shows that both types of news consistently predict forecast errors, contradicting the idea of full-information rational expectations.
+abstract: "Using firm-level data, we study how firm expectations adjust to news while accounting for a) the heterogeneity of news and b) the heterogeneity of firms.
+We classify news as either micro or macro, that is, information about firm-specific developments or information about the aggregate economy.
+Survey data for German and Italian firms allows us to reject rational expectations: Both types of news predict forecast errors at the firm level.
 Yet while firm expectations overreact to micro news, they underreact to macro news.
-We propose a model in which firms suffer from ``island illusion'' to explain these patterns in the data."
+We propose a general-equilibrium model where firms suffer from ‘island illusion’ to explain these patterns in the data."

 # Summary.
 An optional shortened abstract.
 summary: ""